awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

 Attempts: 1 -- Exit reason: "Essential container in task exited"
 ```

-You can see that Job 35 had 2 attempts, the first attempt was the result of the EC2 instance being terminated from the Spot Interruption.
-The second attempt exited normally, allowing the job to complete.
+In the example above, you can see that Job 35 had 2 attempts, the first attempt was the result of the EC2 instance being terminated from the Spot Interruption.
+The second attempt exited normally, allowing the job to complete gracefully.